 To keep things consistent across all those devices and experiences, designers will invest more time in developing and maintaining design systems.

-Even design orgs with fully functioning design systems will invest in creating more sophisticated iterations.
+Even design organizations with fully functioning design systems will invest in creating more sophisticated iterations.
 Systems that automatically push updates made in the system to products are a prominent example.

 4. Content Focus